SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_projectmanagement.md

   <img class="svImg svImgSm" src="documentation/quickguide/imgs/emptyproject.png">
   <figcaption class="svCaption" ></figcaption>
 </figure>

-**To use an image for a project, the image is required to be added to the project.**

-**To add a image to a project:**

-	Right click the data node "Images" in the project "SVProject" in Data Manager Click "Add/Replace Image" in the popup menu
-	Choose an image and click "Open"
-	Copy into Project?
-Choose Yes or No

-Then the image is added under the data node "Images".
-At the same, the image is shown in Display.

 If you add/remove data nodes, or change data of a data node inside a SV project, you need to save those changes to the underlying files.